Talisik/carabao/README.md

 2. Variables defined in the appropriate .env file
 3. Default values defined in settings

-This makes it easy to maintain different configurations for development and production environments without changing code.
+This makes it easy to maintain different configurations for development, testing, and production environments without changing code.

 ### Settings System